 4. Other official document evidencing the consumer's participation in a qualifying state, federal or Tribal program.

 Income eligibility: Prior Year's state, federal or Tribal tax return, current income statement from an employer or paycheck.
 Social Security statement of benefits.
 Veterans Administration statement of benefits.
 Retirement/pension statement of benefits.
 Unemployment/Workmen's comp statement of benefits.
 Federal or Tribal notice letter of participation in General Assistance.
 Divorce decree, child support award, or other official document containing income information for at least three (3) months time.
-AT&T Mobility will NOT retain a copy of this documentation.

 Consumers who willfully make false statements in order to obtain the benefit can be punished by fine or imprisonment or can be barred from the program.